scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 **Comments from audience about Q1**

-Lingfei: "My quick guess on Sidhu’s question: Unlike other domains, science is all about using the same terminology to talk about new ideas.
+L: "My quick guess on Sidhu’s question: Unlike other domains, science is all about using the same terminology to talk about new ideas.
 Citation is expert-label data on the hidden association between ideas, which may or may not be easily recognized by machines."

 **More comments from audience**

-Samuel: "by Stigler's Law: typically everyone cites the *second* paper ;)"
+S: "by Stigler's Law: typically everyone cites the *second* paper ;)"

-Anita: "Acronym identification will be a core requirement for future summarization tools"
+A: "Acronym identification will be a core requirement for future summarization tools"

-Marti: "I like the simplicity of the SPECTER approach; really neat!"
+M: "I like the simplicity of the SPECTER approach; really neat!"